wrouesnel/dns-config/README.md

   machine.
 The returned data is output as ip=host, so output formatting which prints the key-values will print the IP and then a list of hostnames which match it.

+* `encrypt` - Generate JOSE encoded values suitable for use as encrypted DNS TXT entries.
+Encrypted values are *NOT* signed, as they are expected to be verified via DNS (i.e. you have sufficient control of the DNS server, and are using a DNSSEC compatible resolver.).

 ## More Help